Solid Waste Programs Fee Introduction

 Starting in the tax year 2015, each improved property in Orange County will be assessed an annual Solid Waste Programs Fee (SWPF) to fund recycling, waste management, and waste reduction services offered by the County.
-The fee will be included on the 2015 property tax bill, and is levied by the Orange County Tax Office.
-This annual single fee for FY 15-16 is $107.
-The fee will be levied on each habitable residence, apartment, business or non-profit and will fund all the County operated recycling programs next year as well as about one-third of convenience center costs.
-This fee is charged to all improved properties in all jurisdictions, including that part of the Town of Chapel Hill within Durham County.
+The fee will be includedin the Orange County property tax bill, and is levied by the Orange County Tax Office.
+This annual single fee for FY 2017-18 is $128.
+The fee is levied on each habitable residence, apartment, business or non-profit and funds all the County operated recycling programs next year as well as about one-third of convenience center costs.
+This fee is charged to all improved properties in all Orange County jurisdictions, including that part of the Town of Chapel Hill within Durham County.

 The Board of Orange County Commissioners along with its Town partners in the Solid Waste Advisory Group (SWAG) selected this financing mechanism for long term, sustainable, predictable provision of solid waste services.
 It was approved by all four governmental bodies in April 2015.

 What services does the SWPF pay for?

 The SWPF will fund the direct and indirect costs of public recycling efforts in Orange County including curbside, multifamily, commercial recycling, drop-off sites, electronics recycling, hazardous waste collections, education and outreach, enforcement and environmental support.
 The SWPF will also fund recycling and processing services including mattress recycling, yard waste processing, clean wood waste processing, large appliance and scrap tire management, cardboard and scrap metal recycling.

 The fee also supports approximately 35% of the costs of operating Solid Waste Convenience Centers with the remainder coming from the General Fund.

 While participation in these programs is voluntary, the fee is assessed to all improved properties, including tax-exempt properties, whether the service used or not.
 Orange County encourages all residents and businesses to take full advantage of the various recycling, waste management, and waste reduction services available to them.